 Providing employees with achievable goals is key to pushing them to work smarter, harder, and more efficiently.
 If you’re not sure what that looks like, it’s ok.
 We’re going to dive into the core purposes of a performance review and go step-by-step through some goals that would help to fulfill that purpose.
 Setting these goals will benefit not only your bottom line but the whole work atmosphere.

 The Purpose of a Performance Evaluation

-First and foremost, performance evaluations are a chance to collaborate with the employee and help them grow and develop into a better, more productive worker.
+First and foremost, performance evaluations are a chance to collaborate with the employees and help them grow and develop into better, more productive workers.
 This is the time and place to lay out not only where they need improvement but also the areas where they have succeeded.
 Working together, you can come up with mutual goals and lay out how they can be met in the coming months or years.

 Goals of a Performance Evaluation

 With those purposes in mind, understand that all goals set forth in a performance review should be specific and relevant to the overall objective of your business.
 They should also be measurable and achievable in a timely manner.
 So, with that in mind, consider some of the following goals:

 The whole purpose of a business is to be productive.
 The more productive a business is, the better the business.
 Therefore, it’s absolutely essential to make productivity a main goal for employees.

 Example: Measure productivity by the number of clients served in a store.
 Set clear expectations such as “Help 10 customers a week make a purchase”.

 Working more doesn’t necessarily mean making more, though.
 For productivity to be beneficial, it has to be done quickly but also in a quality manner.
 Simply making more sales means nothing if the customer leaves unsatisfied with their purchase or experience.
 The output should be expedient but also top-notch.